VijayThilak/CKS-Challenges/README.md

 - --profiling=false
 ```

-Once the changes done, pods will recreate.
-Ensure all pod are up and running.
+Once the changes done, kube-controller-manager and kube-scheduler pods will recreate.
+Ensure both pod are up and running
 ```
 crictl ps -a
 ```